jolimo/Qwine/README.md

-# midtermwineQ
+# Qwine
-Wine Quality app predict using flaskex, stripe and sklearn
+App predict using stripe, sklearn and flaskex